Florida's Turnpike: Fort Pierce to Wildwood

 North of the SR 70 interchange, the turnpike enters a rural area, with cattle farms and orange groves lining the road for most of the section between Fort Pierce and Kissimmee, with only one interchange: SR 60 in Yeehaw Junction (exit 193).
 There are two service plazas in this area, one at Fort Drum at mile marker 184 and the other, Canoe Creek, at mile marker 229.
-Between Fort Pierce and Yeehaw Junction, the turnpike travels in a nearly east-west direction heading inland, with a 40.5 mi gap between the two exits, the second longest of any US expressway.
-Between Yeehaw Junction and Kissimmee, the turnpike, returning to a north-northwest direction towards Orlando, has a 48.9 mi (47 mi southbound) stretch without an exit, the longest of any US expressway.
-It then passes exit 240 located at Clay Whaley Road, a partial interchange featuring a northbound on- and southbound off-ramp only.
+Between Fort Pierce and Yeehaw Junction, the turnpike travels in a nearly east–west direction heading inland, with a 40.5 mi gap between exits (excluding Fort Drum 32.2 mi north of Fort Pierce), the second longest of any US expressway.
+Between Yeehaw Junction and Kissimmee, the turnpike, returning to a north-northwest direction towards Orlando, has a 48.9 mi stretch (47 mi southbound) without an exit (excluding Canoe Creek 37.0 mi north of Yeehaw Junction), the longest of any US expressway.
+It then passes exit 240 located at Clay Whaley Road, a partial interchange featuring a northbound on-ramp and southbound off-ramp only.
 After interchanges with US 192/US 441 (exit 242 northbound, exit 244 southbound) and the Osceola Parkway (exit 249), the turnpike enters Orange County and Orlando, expanding to eight lanes north of the latter interchange and quickly intersecting SR 417 (Central Florida GreeneWay) (exit 251).
 Exit 254 in Sky Lake is a massive combined interchange with both US 17/US 92/US 441 (Orange Blossom Trail) and SR 528 (Beachline Expressway), which combines a series of partial cloverleaf interchanges with access ramps from side roads.
 The turnpike then intersects with Consulate Drive (southbound exit 255) and SR 482 (Sand Lake Road) (future exit 257).